 - Bhopal — the capital of Madhya Pradesh and hub of education and industry

-Below are the list of most popular National Parks in the Indian Plains.
+Below is the list of most popular National Parks in the Indian Plains.

 Dudhwa National Park